Civil War Veterans Buried In Washington State - Enterprise Cemetery

 360-366-5341

-Enterprise Cemetery was established January 30, 1886.
-Mr. David Wallace donated 1.5 acres to Mr. M. L. Gee, Mr. John J. Brown, and Mr. Franklin Brunson, newly established trustees (and their successors) in office, to use as a cemetery for burials.
-Over the years, several additional parcels of land were added, and by 1900, the cemetery totaled thirteen acres.
-In 1995, the board of trustees, Mr. Paul Larsen, Mr. Tom Long, and Mr. Leonard Sund, purchased fifteen additional acres, totaling 28 acres.
+Enterprise Cemetery was established on 30 January 1886, when Mr. David Wallace donated 1.5 acres of land to Mr. M. L. Gee, Mr. John J. Brown, and Mr. Franklin Brunson, the newly appointed trustees.
+Over the years, several additional parcels of land were added, and by 1900, the cemetery had expanded to thirteen acres.

 Visit the Enterprise Cemetery Website